 President and Chief Operating Officer

 Chris Akers is President and Chief Operating Officer of Eureka Midstream.
-He serves on the company’s board and is responsible for directing the overall business strategy and operations.

 Prior to joining Eureka Midstream, he served as Senior Vice President of Operations and Director of Gas Control and commercial groups at EQT Corporation.
-During his tenure there, Akers was a key member in the expansion of several hundred miles of pipeline, over thirty new compressor stations and two processing facilities.
+During his tenure there, Akers was a key member in the expansion of several hundred miles of pipeline, over 30 new compressor stations and two processing facilities.
 In addition, Akers was also a key contributor on the mergers and acquisitions, as he helped develop the strategic plans which led to reduced costs, increasing throughput volumes and advancements in risk/safety management.
 Prior to joining EQT Corporation, he served in various roles of increasing responsibility in engineering, operations and gas control at Dominion Transmission.

 Chief Financial Officer

 Gabe Scott serves as Chief Financial Officer of Eureka Midstream, where he is responsible for directing the overall financial direction and strategy of the business.

 Scott has over 10 years of corporate finance experience with increasing management responsibilities within the energy sector.
 He previously served as Vice President of Finance

 and Corporate Development for Eureka and has been with the company since inception.
 Prior to joining Eureka Midstream, his previous experience includes over five years as a key member of an energy-focused private equity firm and an international investment bank.